tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

     U-Boot command line.
   - For all other boot modes, the port will be in device mode.
 The "dfu" command can be used to flash the boot media from a connected host.
+* On TQMa62xx variants with AM62x GP SoC, SD card boot is slow after power-on, taking several seconds before the first messages of the bootloader

 ## Build artifacts